8thgencore/mailfort/README.md

 export CONFIG_PATH=./config/local.yaml
 ```

+3. **Add credential for mail client:** Create file `.env` and write parameters.

-3. **Run in development mode:** Start the MailFort service in development mode using the task command:
+4. **Run in development mode:** Start the MailFort service in development mode using the task command:
 ```bash
 task dev
 ```